These guidelines contain resources and documents related to online publishing for the Lynbrook High School website.

 - To provide easy access to school related and sponsored activities.

-Assistant Principal, Maria Jackson, is the school’s Web Administrator.
-The maintenance, publication, and management of a large Web site may be likened to the publication of a city newspaper, supervised by a managing editor who oversees the entire publication, yet relies on various departmental editors, writers, and specialists to conduct the activities which support the goals of the institution.
+Assistant Principal, David Erwin, is the school’s Web Administrator.
+The maintenance, publication and management of a large Web site may be likened to the publication of a city newspaper, supervised by a managing editor who oversees the entire publication, yet relies on various departmental editors, writers, and specialists to conduct the activities which support the goals of the institution.
 Thus, the Web Administrator acts much like the Editor-in-Chief.
 Like an Editor-in-Chief, the Web Administrator does not read or review every single item published, he or she acts as primary consultant when issues arise concerning major changes in style or potentially sensitive content.

 The Web Administrator is responsible for the following: